d3221/firefighter-quiz/README.md

 # Version
-The quiz uses the question of the [HLFS from January 2024](https://hlfs.hessen.de/sites/hlfs.hessen.de/files/2024-02/antwortkatalog_2024.pdf)
+The quiz uses the questions of the [HLFS from January 2024](https://hlfs.hessen.de/sites/hlfs.hessen.de/files/2024-02/antwortkatalog_2024.pdf)

 # Instruction